The Pleyela Piano Player - Pleyel, Wolff, Lyon et Cie, Paris, c. 1905 onwards.

 Della-Pleyela, Grand Model, Paris/Leipzig, c.
 1913.

-There was, however, one remarkable postscript to this Franco-German co-operation, in that Gustave Lyon's irrepressible ingenuity led to his adapting a pedal-electric mechanism to his well-known Pleyel double grand piano.
+There was, however, one remarkable postscript to this Franco-German co-operation, in that Gustave Lyon's irrepressible ingenuity led to his adapting the Virtuola pedal-electric mechanism to his well-known Pleyel double grand piano.
 There is no evidence to suggest that this was any more than an experiment, but the supremely complicated instrument was photographed and reproduced in a French magazine, Je Sais Tout, in February 1914.
 Heaven knows who made the special roll-perforating machine!

 Della-Pleyela Double Grand Piano, View from Above, Paris, 1914.